On termination of flips and exceptionally non-canonical singularities: Introduction

 \begin{thm} Let $d$ be a positive integer.
-Assume that \begin{enumerate} \item the ACC for (global) mlds for enc pairs with finite coefficients of dimension $d$, i.e. satisfies the ACC where $\Ii\subset [0,1]$ is a finite set (Conjecture \ref{conj: acc mld enc}(2')), and \item any sequence of $\mathbb Q$-factorial terminal flips in dimension $d$ terminates, \end{enumerate} then any sequence of lc flips in dimension $\leq d$ terminates. \end{thm}
+Assume that \begin{enumerate} \item the ACC for (global) mlds of enc pairs with finite coefficients of dimension $d$ holds, i.e. satisfies the ACC where $\Ii\subset [0,1]$ is a finite set (Conjecture \ref{conj: acc mld enc}(2')), and \item any sequence of $\mathbb Q$-factorial terminal flips in dimension $d$ terminates. \end{enumerate} Then any sequence of lc flips in dimension $\le d$ terminates. \end{thm}

 We note that our proof of Theorem \ref{thm: enc and tof} does not rely on \cite{Sho04}.
-As a consequence of Theorem \ref{thm: enc and tof}, the ACC for (global) mlds for enc pairs implies the termination of flips in dimension $4$.
+As a consequence of Theorem \ref{thm: enc and tof}, the ACC for (global) mlds of enc pairs implies the termination of flips in dimension $4$.

-\begin{thm} Assume the ACC for (global) mlds for enc pairs with finite coefficients of dimension $4$.
+\begin{thm} Assume the ACC for (global) mlds of enc pairs with finite coefficients of dimension $4$.
 Then any sequence of lc flips in dimension $4$ terminates. \end{thm}

 As another application of Theorem \ref{thm: enc and tof}, we may refine Shokurov's approach towards the termination of flips.
-To be more specific, assuming the ACC for (global) mlds for enc pairs, in order to prove the termination of flips, we only need the ACC and LSC for mlds for terminal pairs instead of lc pairs.
-We note that the set of terminal singularities is the smallest class for the purpose to run the MMP for smooth varieties, while the set of lc singularities is rather complicated and hard to work with (cf. \cite[p.
-57]{KM98}).
-Moreover, terminal surface (resp. threefold) singularities are smooth (resp. hyperquotient singularties), and the LSC conjecture for mlds are proved in these two cases in any dimension \cite{EMY03,NS21}.
+To be more specific, assuming the ACC for (global) mlds of enc pairs, in order to prove the termination of flips, we only need the ACC and LSC for mlds of terminal pairs instead of lc pairs.
+We note that the set of terminal singularities is the smallest class for the purpose to run the MMP for smooth varieties, while the set of lc singularities is rather complicated and hard to work with (see \cite[page 57]{KM98}).
+Moreover, terminal surface (resp. threefold) singularities are smooth (resp. hyperquotient singularities), and the LSC conjecture for mlds is proven for the smooth varieties and hyperquotient singularities in any dimension \cite{EMY03,NS21}.